Vagbhatananda

-Vayaleri kunhikannan Gurukkal-(Vagbhatananda) (1885 – October 1939) was a Hindu religious leader and Social reformer in British India.
-He was the founder of the Atmavidya Sangham, which was fundamentally a group of professionals and intellectuals who sought change, and also the Uralungal Labour Contract Co-operative Society.
+Vayaleri Kunhikkannan Gurukkal, popularly known as Vagbhatananda (1885 – October 1939), was a Hindu religious leader and Reform movement in British India.
+He was the founder of the Atmavidya Sangham, which was fundamentally a group of professionals and intellectuals who sought change, and also the Uralungal Labour Contract Co-Operative Society.

 Biography

-Vagbatananda was Born in 1885 near Kuthuparamba in a Thiyya family, V. K. Gurukkal undertook his studies under M. K. Gurukkal and Parampath Rairu Nair in the traditional pattern of guru- kula education.
+Vagbatananda was born in 1885 at Pattiom near Kuthuparamba in a Thiyya family, V. K. Gurukkal undertook his studies under M. K. Gurukkal and Parampath Rairu Nair in the traditional pattern of guru- kula education.
 According to K.K.N Kurup, "He gained proficiency in scriptures, six systems of Philosophy, logic and other sästras.
 Then he travelled extensively and propagated the teachings of universal non-duality for a better and egalitarian society.
 He started Sanskrit School in Calicut and simultaneously took great interest in the activities of Brahma Samaj in that urban centre.
 This organisation known as Atmavidya Sangham, founded in 1920 by Vagbhatananda had been a major force of social change in Malabar.
 Like Narayanaguru, Vagbhatananda was also an eminent philosopher who followed the path of Advaita of Sankara.